gleenn/regex_compressor/README.md

 `compress(asList("aaaab", "aaaac", "aaaad", "aaaae"))` => `"aaaa[bcde]"`
 `compress(asList("foo", "bar", "baz"))` => `"foo|ba[rz]"`

+Use the `pattern` method instead of `compress` to generate a Java Pattern directly.

 ## Notes

 This should have improved regex performance on large numbers of strings.
 It uses a trie data structure to compress common prefixes.